bbauska/W3Cx-1of5-CSS.0x/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-3-3">1.3.3 Activity - CSS Zen Garden critique</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Now that you've gotten a good idea of what CSS Zen Garden is, take a closer look.
-Please browse some of the designs, starting from &ldquo;[Garments]&rdquo;(http://www.csszengarden.com/220/) (note that the link to &ldquo;all designs&rdquo; is now broken\...).
+Please browse some of the designs, starting from <a href="http://www.csszengarden.com/220/">Garments</a> (note that the link to &ldquo;all designs&rdquo; is now broken...).
 Look through the different CSS Zen Garden designs for inspiration.
 Which is your favorite design?
 Pick one design and share your critiques with the discussion.

 For your chosen design, please answer the following questions: